Tellinq/yoga-book-9i/README.md

 ### Screen brightness

 Technically, the bottom screen will only work out of the box.
-As this is an OLED screen, using a "fake" brightness such as redshift.
+As this is an OLED screen, using a "fake" brightness such as redshift will get the job done.

 Plasma 6+ HDR and GNOME HDR can take advantage of this.
 By enabling HDR, you can get the best of both worlds by being able to adjust screen brightness and a highee color range.